wavebyrd/great_expectations/docs/docusaurus/docs/core/configure_project_settings/toggle_analytics_events/_tab_environment_variable.md

    Analytics settings are checked when a Data Context is initialized.
 Therefore, for a change to `GX_ANALYTICS_ENABLED` to take effect, the Data Context must be initialized *after* the environment variable has been set.

-   If you already have a Data Context in a Python environment when you make a change to `GX_ANALYTICS_ENABLED`, you can re-initialize it by updating the value of `my_mode` with `ephemeral`, `file`, or `cloud` and executing the following code:
+   If you already have a Data Context in a Python environment when you make a change to `GX_ANALYTICS_ENABLED`, you can re-initialize it by updating the value of `my_mode` with `ephemeral` or `file` and executing the following code:

    ```python title="Python"
    my_mode = "file"